Pandademic/cello/README.md

  ## Linux:
  ____
  - extract the file called latte(should be located in the dist folder of the source code) into your home directory
- - in your ./bashrc or .zshrc or .fishrc put `` alias latte ="ruby ~/latte"
+ - in your ./bashrc or .zshrc or .fishrc put
+ - ``sh
+ alias latte ="ruby ~/latte"
  ``
  - and you should be good to use commands!